erhopf/camp2019/pages/sentiment-analysis.md

 # If you prefer to use environment variables, see Extra Credit for more info.
 subscription_key = "YOUR_COG_SERVICES_SUBSCRIPTION_KEY_GOES_HERE"

+# Our Flask route will supply four arguments: input_language,
+# input_text, output_language, and output_text.
+When the analyze sentiment
+# button is pressed in our Flask app, the Ajax request will grab these
+# values from our web app, and use them in the request.
+See main.js
+# for Ajax calls.
 def get_sentiment(input_text, input_language, output_text, output_language):
     base_url = 'https://westus.api.cognitive.microsoft.com/text/analytics'
     path = '/v2.0/sentiment'